Speke Garston Coastal Reserve

 Follow the path around the curve until you reach a metal gate.
 Give it a good push!

 This path curves around the base of the Bund, an earth embankment which was built in the 1960s to protect the hall from noise and vibrations from the airport.
-If you want to see the views from up there, turn left when you reach the end of this walk and head up the sloped path.

 Continue on the boardwalk until you reach the concrete taxiway.
 This is a great point to stop and take a minute to watch the planes taking off and landing.